Rishav1995-roy/carasouel/README.md

 ### When user logs in right now all preference data will clear.

 ### For no-sound-null-safety this project will run in terminal with this command "flutter run --no-sound-null-safety"

+### Connection Checking for api call and social login try to implement but could not do it and also try to store the favorite list data
+in shared preference but could do it so I take a static list which will clear where removes the app from the background and also when login again.